mens-et-manus/unity-examples/README.md

 # unity-examples
 Setup Unity with Git Version Control

+Heatsink Rewrite is a Kinect project, and roll-a-ball-kinect is the example shown in class

 ## Summary
 Once we have setup git and lfs we should place all large files in the Assets/LargeFiles subdirectory.
 That way they will all be automatically added to git-lfs.